GModal/AUCOP/AUCOP-guitarToy16x/README.md

 A simple, custom distortion function uses the expr~ object, but mostly as a conditional statement and not for number crunching.

 The filtering is done before upsampling to conserve cpu cycles.
 It's also an unusual filter setup; it's somewhat counter-intuitive, but sounds pretty nice.
 It also includes an LFO sweep function.
 I included this to add some subtle "motion" to the sound, but it can give more overt effects (LFO wha, or phase shifting "like" sounds).
+For some patches the LFO does introduce a little noise.

 The presets are loaded from a text file inside the plugin (or Pd) folder.
 It's named "gtPresets_V2.txt" (previous versions "gtPresets.txt") and can be edited with any text editor.
 Here's the V2 parameter order & values for a preset patch: